alliander-opensource/diva-js-reference-3p-backend/README.md

 # Using the DIVA Library

-[Diva-irma-js](https://github.com/Alliander/diva-irma-js) contains of three main components, see that Github repo for details.
+Diva-irma-js consists of three main components, see [this repo](https://github.com/Alliander/diva-irma-js) for details, specifically the [README.md](https://github.com/Alliander/diva-irma-js#diva-irma-js).

 ## DIVA session management